Abelian networks IV. Dynamics of nonhalting networks: Locally recurrent states

 We denote by $M \subseteq \End(Q)$ the \emph{transition monoid} $\langle t_a \rangle_{a \in A}$.
 Note that $M$ is a finite commutative monoid as $\Net$ is finite.
 Since $M$ is finite, it has a (unique) minimal idempotent $e$ (Definition~\ref{definition: minimal idempotent}).

 A state $\q \in Q$ is \emph{locally recurrent} if $\q \in eQ$.
 We denote by $\Loc(\Net)$ the set of locally recurrent states of $\Net$.
-(For maximum generality we don't assume local recurrence, but the reader will not lose much by restricting the state space of the network to $\Loc(\Net)$.)
+For maximum generality we don't assume local recurrence, but the reader will not lose much by restricting the state space of the network to $\Loc(\Net)$.
+Note that $\Loc(\Net)$ is a nonempty set (since $Q$ is nonempty by definition of $\Net$).

 Here we list properties of locally recurrent states that will be used in this paper.
 We denote by $\satu$ the vector $(1,\ldots,1)^\top$ in $\Z^A$. \begin{lemma} Let $\Net$ be a finite abelian network.
 Then \begin{enumerate} \item There exists $\ee \in \N^A$ such that $t_{\ee}\q$ is locally recurrent for all $\q \in Q$. \item A state $\q$ is locally recurrent if there exists $\n \in \N^A$ such that $\n\geq \satu$ and $t_\n\q=\q$. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate}[wide, labelwidth=!, labelindent=10pt] \item The claim follows by taking $\ee$ to be a vector in $\N^A$ such that $t_{\ee}$ is the minimal idempotent of $M$.